 Adoptive fathers don’t have to worry about paternity tests because the adoption paperwork states that the father is considered the child’s legal guardian.

 If you need to establish paternity due to a divorce or child custody issue, don’t wait.
 Let us help.
-Please call Lucé Law, PC at 972-632-1300 today to schedule a consultation.
+Please call Lucé Evans Law at (972) 632-1300 or contact us online today to schedule a free consultation.